Tillamook Bay is Oregon’s second-largest coastal bay (behind Coos Bay), and the largest on the state’s north coast.

 Spring Chinook Salmon

-While steelhead runs can be great in Tillamook Bay’s feeder readers, these ocean-going rainbow trout are only infrequently caught in freshwater (occasionally as an incidental catch by salmon anglers).
+While steelhead runs can be great in Tillamook Bay’s feeder rivers, these ocean-going rainbow trout are only infrequently caught in saltwater (occasionally as an incidental catch by salmon anglers).

 But native coastal cutthroat trout are a different story.